aws-samples/aws-genomics-workflows/docs/core-env/create-custom-compute-resources.md

 A more robust, but slightly more involved method for customizing an instance is to create a new AMI based on the ECS Optimized AMI.
-This is good if you have a lot of customization to do - lots of software to install and or preloading large datasets that will be needed by jobs.
+This is good if you have a lot of customization to do - lots of software to install and or need large datasets preloaded that will be needed by all your jobs.

 You can learn more about how to [create your own AMIs in the EC2 userguide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).

-For a "single-click" solution for genomics workflows we have provided a CloudFormation template that performs the tasks neded via CloudFormation's UI.
+For a "single-click" solution for genomics workflows we have provided a CloudFormation template that automates the tasks neded.

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |